 The Power of Live Video

 While face-to-face communication is the best form of communication, live video is the next best thing.
 Live video creates a unique sense of inclusion and connection.
-It offers universal access to all who have internet, thus increasing the potential reach of your content.
+It offers universal access to everyone with internet, thus increasing the potential reach of your content.
 Unlike traditional video, live videos encourage customers to actively engage with your brand.
-In turn, this creates a meaningful link between the consumer and brand.
+In turn, this creates a meaningful link between the consumer and the brand.

 What’s more, live video streaming allows you to engage members of your audience who wouldn’t normally attend your events.
 You’re also getting valuable and accurate feedback, including real-time figures that contain insights for future strategies.